Observatorio metro station (Mexico City): Future

-Observatorio will be the eastern terminus for El Insurgente commuter rail when the line commences regular service, projected to begin its service in 2025.

 As of March 2021, an extension of Line 12 to Observatorio is under construction, which will connect it with Line 1.
 The new Line 12 station is expected to open by 2021.

 As of 2018, the connection from Line 9 Tacubaya station towards Observatorio is planned, but a completion date has not been announced.
 This would make Observatorio, together with Tacubaya, Chabacano and Pantitlán, the only transfer stations in the Mexico City Metro network to have connections with three lines, in this case Line 1, Line 9 and Line 12.

 In October 2020, Mexico City's government announced a project to renovate the Observatorio area and to build a terminal that will allow users to transfer between metro, commuter rail and other public transportation services.
 It has been projected to be used by a million people every day and will be the most important complex of this type in Latin America.
-Works are expected to be finished by the end of 2025.
+Works are expected to be finished by the end of 2026.